umdenes100/website_faq/README.md

 #### Q. Why is my OTV not turning to the direction I want it to?

 A. Try to verify the arena coordinates your OTV is in and that you're asking it to turn to the correct angle.
 In addtion, add +- thresholds to target angle.
 For example, if you have a target angle of 90°, set a range between 85° and 95°.
+In addition, make sure that you are sampling the coordinates frequently enough.
+Try to sample the coordinates every 20 milliseconds in order to get a consistent update on your OTV location.

+#### Q. Why is my simulator code not working on my OTV?

+A. The simulator code uses the Tank.h library, which is designed to only run with the simulator.
+YOu will have to make your own motor controller code for your OTV to work.